Heart Care Center

 Intensive Care Unit for post-cardiovascular surgery patients is an eight-bed unit located on the northeast wing of the first floor.
-A waiting room is located on the intermediate level of the HeartCare Center.
-There are also three private family waiting/consultation rooms.
+The Intensive Care Unit waiting room is located on the intermediate level of the HeartCare Center.
+In the Intensive Care Unit, there are also three private family waiting/consultation rooms.

 - Carotid Ultrasound Imaging-unilateral and bilateral imaging available.